hemanthkumardm/SFAL-VSD-SoC-Design/19. Design Library Cell/README.md

-# Design Library Cell Using Magic Layout and Ngspice Characterization

 ## Overview
 This section focuses on designing a custom inverter standard cell using Magic Layout and characterizing its performance with Ngspice simulations.
 It includes layout exploration, SPICE extraction, post-layout simulations, and addressing Design Rule Check (DRC) issues.